 Here at Bittrex, we’re pretty big fans of the customer interaction and insights we can gain on social media channels, particularly Twitter.

 We know Twitter is where our customers tend to have the most robust discussions about our platform and listings.
 And, it’s where some customers reach out to us with support questions.

 So, we take it pretty seriously when we see other Twitter users trying to impersonate us or attempting to scam you out of your digital assets.
 And unfortunately, we see a lot of these attempts.
 Of course, we’re not the only ones dealing with this problem.
-Plenty of companies in the blockchain space have been targeted by impostors or fraudsters, along with tons of other businesses that aren’t in our industry.
+Plenty of companies in the blockchain space have been targeted by impostors and phishing scams, along with tons of other businesses that aren’t in our industry.

 When we see one of these impostor accounts pop up, we quickly contact Twitter and request that it get taken down.
 Sadly, this is an issue that is beyond our control once we notify Twitter.
 It can sometimes take several attempts, and even a few days, before these impersonation accounts are removed.

-Now that you have that background, let’s focus on how you can protect yourself and your assets from these scams.
+Now that you have that background, let’s focus on how you can protect yourself from phishing scams.

-Below, we’ve provided a few helpful tips for identifying and avoiding fake offers you may see when you’re following announcements from Bittrex on Twitter.
+Below, we’ve provided a few helpful tips for identifying and avoiding phishing scams and fake offers you may see when you’re following announcements from Bittrex on Twitter.

 We do not offer or participate in token giveaways on social media.